Colonial Badges and Fobs

 Koreans in Jiandao were a source of friction between the Chinese and Japanese governments.
 Japan maintained that all ethnic Koreans were Japanese nationals, subject to Japanese jurisdiction and law.
 They further demanded the right to patrol and police the area.
 The Qing and local Chinese governments insisted on their territorial sovereignty over the region.

 After the Mukden Incident of 1931, the Japanese Kwantung Army invaded Manchuria.
 Between 1931 and 1945, Manchuria was under the control of Manchukuo, a Japanese puppet state.
 From 1934, the area formed the new Jiandao Province of Manchukuo.
-A new wave of Korean immigration.
-Koreans were actively encouraged (or forced) to colonize and develop the region.
-The Japanese also moved to suppress resistance in the region.
+There was a new wave of immigration and Koreans were actively encouraged (or forced) to colonize and develop the region.
+The Japanese also moved to suppress all resistance in the region.
 From September 1931 to March 1935, the Japanese regular forces and police murdered approx. 4520 people.
 Because of Japanese oppression in the area, many ethnic Koreans joined or funded the activities of the Communist military forces.

 In December 1938, a counterinsurgency unit called the Gando Special Force was organized by the Japanese Kwantung Army to combat communist guerrillas in the region.
 The Gando Special Force earned a reputation for brutality.